neosSenpai/LinkedLists/README.md

 ```
 #### Time requirment
 If the linked list size (n) is odd, it will take take time in order of (n+1)/2.
 Otherwise it will take time in order of n

+## Question 3A

+Question 3A is out of date and will be updated when I find time.
+When I first started this assignment I was merely practicing with linked list.
+Now that I have some practice with linked list Question 3A will be updated when I find time to make the program with proper encapsulation techniques.

+## Question 3B
+To be Updated